• Skip to primary navigation

 Brownie batter spread into a baking pan dotted with chocolate chips.

-COOL - Cool the brownies before slicing.
+Step 5 (COOL) - Cool the brownies before slicing.
 For the cleanest slices, chill brownies for an hour before cutting.

 • Rubber Spatula - You'll need a rubber spatula for scraping the bowl and folding in the dry ingredients.